-Also known as Bristle Worm, Marine Fireworm, Marine Worm, Rock Worm, Sea Caterpillar, Segmented Sea Worm, Segmented Worm, Tubeworm.
+Also known as Fire Worm, Marine Fireworm, Rock Worm, Sea Caterpillar, Sea Mouse, Segmented Sea Worm, Segmented Worm, Tubeworm.

-Found on hiding in recesses amongst rubble, sand and seagrass beds over coral and rocky reefs.
+Found hiding in recesses, amongst rubble, sand, and seagrass beds, over coral and rocky reefs.

 They feed on detritus and zooplankton.

 Length - 26cm

 The ones in these pictures are in the reproductive phase of a bristle worm!